-The number of Americans filing new claims for unemployment benefits fell for a second week last week, suggesting labor market conditions continue to steadily improve.
+The number of Americans filing new applications for unemployment benefits fell more than expected last week, pointing to a solid labor market.

-The number of Americans filing new claims for unemployment benefits fell last week to the lowest level in nearly a month, a hopeful sign for the labor market.
+The number of Americans filing new claims for unemployment benefits rose last week, but remained at levels consistent with a strengthening labor market.

 In this time of celebration and uncertainty for college graduates, one rule should reign supreme when making money decisions: the less than 50 percent rule.

 As a young adult graduating as a member of the class of 2015, you have a tremendous opportunity to become a multimillionaire.
 But time isn't on your side.

 More than two-thirds of retired middle-income boomers wish they'd worked longer, and some have jobs in retirement -- but maybe not for the reason you think.